BrianFarnhill/Demos.CDKApiPipeline/README.md

-export PROD_ACCOUNT=[AWS Account ID that is the production workload account] export DOMAIN_NAME=[Your CodeArtifact domain name] export REPO_NAME=[Your CodeArtifact repository name]
+export PROD_ACCOUNT=[AWS Account ID that is the production workload account] export DOMAIN_NAME=[Your CodeArtifact domain name] export REPO_NAME=[Your CodeArtifact repository name] export SLACK_ARN=[ARN of the AWS Chatbot notification channel for failed actions - OPTIONAL]
 ```

 ### Deploying the pipeline